yasir13001/MoonAI/CONTRIBUTE.md

 This project provides a tool to generate moon visibility reports based on a specific date, Islamic month, and Islamic year.
 It includes a FastAPI server that can be accessed locally, a form to generate reports, and a batch file (`start_app.bat`) to automatically start the app when your computer boots.

+`Note: The backend is already connected and deployed using Render, so you don't need to run it locally unless you want to test or develop on your machine.`

 ## Requirements

 Before running the app, make sure to install the required dependencies.